Nebraska state tax collections exceed projections in October

-Lincoln, Neb. — Nebraska state government once again collected more tax revenue than expected last month.
+LINCOLN, Neb.
+(AP) – Nebraska state government once again collected more tax revenue than expected last month.

 The Nebraska Department of Revenue reported Friday that the state received a net of $290 million in October, which is nearly 9% higher than the $266 million expected in an April forecast.